©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 5) Compliance with practice management plans to develop and document policies and procedures to ensure patient protection which includes, but is not limited to:

-6) Promotion of competency and enhancement of orthotic and/or prosthetic professional practice to contribute to the profession’s body of knowledge includes, but is not limited to participation in:
+6) Promotion of professional practice includes, but is not limited to participation in: